dmpstats/sCRM/README.md

 ## How to Use

-Users have the option to use an online version of the app or download a copy of the code and run it locally.
+Users have the option to use an online version of the app or install and run it locally.

 ### On a local machine